 Science(Biology), English 9, History I, P.E, Bible ,and Fine Arts.
 Students may select either Algebra I or Geometry and a recommendation will be made after the math placement test.
-For the college prep diploma program, students are encouraged to take two years of a foreign language and/ or other electives offered in house or through LUOA.^*
+For the college prep diploma program, students are encouraged to take two years of a foreign language and/ or other electives offered in house.

 Science (Chemistry), Bible, English 10,History , P.E, and a Fine Arts.
 Students may select either Algebra I, Geometry, or Algebra II.
 (These courses must be taken in that order.)
 Students may take both Geometry and Algebra II concurrently if they desire to take AP Calculus during 12th grade.
-For the college prep diploma program, students are encouraged to take a foreign language and/ or other electives in house or through LUOA.^*
+For the college prep diploma program, students are encouraged to take a foreign language and/ or other electives in house.

 Science (Environmental or Anatomy & Physiology~), Bible, English 11, History, P.E, Health, and a Fine Arts.
 Students select either Algebra II or Pre-Calculus.
 For the college prep diploma program, students take encouraged to take a foreign language and two electives.
 Qualifying Juniors may also enroll in dual enrollment courses with Liberty University (additional fees apply).
 Please contact the school office for more information.

 Science (Environmental or Anatomy & Physiology~), History, English 12, P.E, Bible ,and a Fine Arts.
 Advanced students may select either Pre-Calculus or AP Calculus^.
 For the college prep diploma program, students are encouraged to take two years of Spanish before graduation and four electives.
 Students must select at least 5.5 credits during this year.
-Qualifying Seniors may also enroll in dual enrollment courses with Liberty University.
 Please contact the school office for more information.Minimum number of credits to graduate: Science - 3, Bible - 4, History - 3, English - 4, Math - 3, P.E. - 0.4 per year, Fine Arts - 0.2 per year, Health - 0.1.
 College prep program requires two years of Spanish.

 Juniors and Seniors may qualify for dual enrollment courses through Liberty University or another approved college.
 These courses are actual LU courses and upon successful completion, students earn college credit at many colleges and universities across the United States.
 Additional fees apply.
 Please contact the school office for more information.